 - Grant-making Advisory Panel: Continue to develop the Grant-making Advisory Panel (GMAP) to advise on the grant-making process and identify opportunities for impact.
-The GMAP includes external experts from across the global LGBTQI movement and will support the Executive Director to advise the Board on the portfolio of grants awarded annually. - Expertise: Building further relationships in and expertise on the global LGBTQI movement, staying up-to-date on the key challenges and opportunities, and better understanding the complexity of the movement and key actors at the national, regional and international level. - Grant-making: Holding annual grant making rounds, awarding an increasing number and higher value of grants year-on-year, funding more organisations in more regions and on more issues, including LGBTQI climate activism. - Intersectional grant-making: Recognising that many in the LGBTQI community face multiple forms of systemic discrimination and disadvantage based on overlapping identities and the contexts in which they live, the Charity will look to support organisations working at the intersection of LGBTQI human rights and refugee experiences, youth and faith, and climate change including launching a Climate Fund in 2021. - Emergency response: Based on the experience of the COVID-19 pandemic, build capacity to respond to emergencies, fundraise in crisis situations and provide short term support to LGBTQI organisations alongside the charity's long-term grants. - 2.
-Growing giving - Infrastructure: Developing the fundraising infrastructure, including an improved, user-friendly donor database, Donorfy, connected to the finance system, Xero. - Individuals: Engaging new individual donors in the LGBTQI community by sharing grant recipients' stories and impact, holding activist-focused briefings and events, providing regular updates and a newsletter, maintaining an engaging website and social media channels, and closing the loop by reporting to donors on the impact of their donations; providing more opportunities for our founding community of supporters to play a shaping role in our work. - Corporates: Engage new corporate donors to provide financial and in-kind support.
-As well as being one 'gateway' to target individual donors, early experience suggests that corporates are open to providing financial and in-kind support.
-GiveOut's Pride with Purpose campaign champions businesses that are marking Pride by supporting the movement for LGBTQI human rights worldwide.
-The campaign is underpinned by a report of the same name developed in partnership with Boston Consulting Group, Goldman Sachs and Latham & Watkins, which provides recommendations for businesses looking to be better global allies. - Philanthropic advocacy: Calling on governments and businesses to do more to fund LGBTQI human rights worldwide.
+The GMAP includes external experts from across the global LGBTQI movement and will support the Executive Director to advise the Board on the portfolio of grants awarded annually. - Expertise: Building further relationships in and expertise on the global LGBTQI movement, staying up-todate on the key challenges and opportunities, and better understanding the complexity of the movement and key actors at the national, regional and international level. - Grant-making: Holding annual grant making rounds, awarding an increasing number and higher value of grants year-on-year, funding more organisations in more regions and on more issues. - Climate change: Further developing the LGBTQI Climate Fund, to support more grant partners working at the intersection of LGBTQI rights and climate change. - Emergency response: Based on the experience of the COVID-19 pandemic, build capacity to respond to emergencies, fundraise in crisis situations and provide short term support to LGBTQI organisations alongside the charity's long-term grants.

+2. Growing giving

+- Infrastructure: Rolling out the donor database, Donorfy, connected to the finance system, Xero. - Individuals: Engaging new individual donors in the LGBTQI community by sharing grant recipients' stories and impact, holding activist-focused briefings and hybrid events, providing regular updates and a newsletter, maintaining an engaging website and social media channels, and closing the loop by reporting to donors on the impact of their donations; providing more opportunities for our founding community of supporters to play a shaping role in our work. - Corporates: Through GiveOut's Pride with Purpose campaign, engage new corporate donors to provide financial and in-kind support.
+As well as being one 'gateway' to target individual donors, early experience suggests that corporates are open to providing financial and in-kind support. - Special focus funds: Ongoing support to philanthropist advised funds and developing new funds to bring more resources into the global LGBTQI movement. - Philanthropic advocacy: Calling on governments and businesses to do more to fund LGBTQI human rights worldwide.